 Museum of Computer Games: Reopening of the Wall of Hardware

 The Wall of Hardware at the Museum of Computer Games presents "The Holy Bones of Digital Culture".
 Following the expansion and modernisation of the exhibition area, visitors in 2022 will be able to explore more than 80 devices from 35 years of video game history and many new details.

 Käthe Kollwitz Museum: New opening in Charlottenburg Palace

 The current location is Fasanenstraße in Berlin-Wilmersdorf.
 But only until March 31, 2022: Then it will be moved and from summer 2022 the Käthe Kollwitz Museum will present the drawings, graphic art and sculpture of the world-famous artist to a wider audience.
 The museum will move into the prestigious theatre building of Charlottenburg Palace.

 Tower THF - 360° Berlin: Landmark at Tempelhof Airport

 Tempelhof Airport will become a meeting and exchange place in Berlin.
 In the coming years, guests will be able to observe how a city within the city, diverse with art, culture, creative industries, public uses and major events, is emerging.

 In autumn, after extensive renovation, the former airport tower at the western end of the building will be opened to visitors as the first tourist and cultural venue at Tempelhof Airport.

 Berlin Museum of Medical History: Reopening after expansion and modernisation

 The special collection of this extraordinary museum on the Charité grounds comprises around 10,000 pathological and anatomical specimens.
-They guide visitors through 300 years of medical history and will be on display once again from summer 2022.
+They guide visitors through 300 years of medical history and will be on display once again from autumn 2022.
 The museum will be completely modernised and will have a large new foyer with a shop and multifunctional area.